Yara-R/Yara-R/README.md

-- 👋 Hi, I’m @Yara-R
+- 👋 Hi, I’m Yara Rodrigues
-- 👀 I’m interested in Quantum Computing and software engineering
+- 👩🏻‍💻 I’m a Software Engineer
-- 🌱 I’m currently in college, my Major is Computer Science
+- 🌱 Currently in college as a Computer Science major
+- 🧐 Interested in Quantum Computing
 - 🤝 Let's connect on linkedIn https://www.linkedin.com/in/yara-rodrigues-inácio-b14203236/